Visualize a multispectral satellite image

 Change the number of bands

 There are cases in which you might want to pare down the number of bands of your multispectral imagery.
 For instance, if you know that you'll perform an analysis that needs only specific bands, eliminating the other bands can save disk space.
 This is especially true if you aim to analyze a large number of multispectral images.
-The analysis tools you'll use might also be expecting only specific bands organized in a specific order.
+The analysis tools you want to use might also be expecting only specific bands organized in a specific order.

 Note: